Golden Milk: The Anti-Inflammatory Elixir

 Winter is here, and what comes along with it?
 Cold and flu season.
 But we’ve stumbled upon a drink that could help boost your immune system during the cold months.
 It’s called golden milk (also known as turmeric tea).
 A creamy, hot milk drink that includes turmeric.
-It tastes much like a chai tea: it’s slightly spicy with the perfect amount of sweetness.
-But unlike chai tea, it has no caffeine.
+It tastes similar to chai: it’s slightly spicy with the perfect amount of sweetness.
+But unlike chai, it has no caffeine.
 Which means it goes down especially well before bed.

 Turmeric is a deep orange spice that’s used in Indian and Asian cuisine.
 While it was first used as a dye, it was later used for its medicinal benefits – and still is today.
 The golden spice has a long history of medicinal use (over 4,000 years!) in Southeast Asia.
 Turmeric contains curcumin, which has anti-inflammatory and antioxidant properties.
 (It's also what gives the spice its vibrant color.)
 It has been said to relieve pain, help aid digestion, and improve heart health.